coin-or-tools/ThirdParty-ASL/README.md

 This is an autotools-based build system to build and install the Ampl Solver Library (ASL) as it is used by some COIN-OR projects.
+The build system is based on [COIN-OR BuildTools](https://github.com/coin-or-tools/BuildTools).

 ## Installation steps